 Both sides should be blamed for Charlottesville violence, says US President Donald Trump

-The clash in Virginia had left one person dead and several others injured.
+A woman died and several others were injured in the clashes that ensued after a white supremacist rally in Virginia.

-United States President Donald Trump on Tuesday blamed both sides for the Charlottesville violence that left one person dead and several others injured, BBC reported.
+United States President Donald Trump on Tuesday blamed both sides for the Charlottesville violence that left a woman dead and several others injured, BBC reported.

 “I’m not putting anybody on a moral plane,” said Trump, according to The Guardian.
-“You had a group on one side and a group on the other and they came at each other with clubs – there is another side, you can call them the left, that came violently attacking the other group.
+“You had a group on one side and a group on the other, and they came at each other with clubs – there is another side, you can call them the Left, that came violently attacking the other group.
 You had people that were very fine people on both sides.”

-He also blamed the left-wing supporters for charging at the “alt-right”.
-“Okay, what about the alt-left that came charging at... the alt-right?” he said, according to BBC.
+He also blamed left-wing supporters for charging at the “alt-right”.
+“Okay, what about the alt-left that came charging at...the alt-right?” he said, according to BBC.
 “Do they have any semblance of guilt?
 What about the fact that they came charging... with clubs in their hands?”

 On Monday, the chief executive officers of sportswear retailer Under Armour and computer company Intel had quit Trump’s business advisory panel after Kenneth Frazier, the CEO of pharmaceutical giant Merck, stepped down following the president’s response to the Charlottesville riots.